Axway-API-Management-Plus/apim-service-broker/README.md

 1. Upload the following project in Axway Policy Studio
   * The Policy Studio Project (src/main/resources/apiproject) must be checked-out locally and imported into Policy Studio using the option `Open Project`.

-2. Deploy Policy Studio project on the target API Gateway
+2. Deploy this project to your instance of Axway API Gateway.
+You may also export the `Forward Request to API Manger Traffic Port` policy from the project and import it in your API Gateway configuration.
+In addition, you will need to configure Gateway Listeners similar to how it is done in the provided project: port 8065 is mapped to the `PCF` listener, port 7070 is mapped to the `API Manager Traffic` listener.

 ## Test Service Broker

-- Publish a application on Pivotal Cloud Foundry runtime
+- Publish a target PCF application on Pivotal Cloud Foundry runtime
 - Add custom attribute in a json file (param.json)

     ```json
 	{
-		"orgName": "Axway",
-		"apiName": "pcftest2",
+		"apiName": "pcftest",
+		"type":": "swagger",
-		"swaggerURI": "/v2/api-docs"
+		"URI": "/v2/api-docs"
 	}

 	```
+	`apiName` is optional.
+If `apiName` is not specified, Service broker fetch the API Name and from swagger or WSDL.
-	The SwaggerURI value will be context name  or Fully qualified Swagger URL (http://greeting-app2-unwrinkleable-carriole.cfapps.pie-25.cfplatformeng.com/v2/api-docs).
+	Possible values of type paramters are `wsdl` and `swagger` The URI value will be context name  or Fully qualified Swagger / WSDL URL (http://greeting-app2-unwrinkleable-carriole.cfapps.pie-25.cfplatformeng.com/v2/api-docs).
 If context name is provided as input, the service broker reads the host name from Cloud Foundry Application.

 - Run  Route binding command